 About

-Lauren Anabela is Salvadoran born artist, metalsmith, craft educator and sole proprietor of Creative Dexterity, which launched in 2007.
+Lauren Anabela is a Salvadoran born artist, metalsmith, craft educator and sole proprietor of Creative Dexterity, which launched in 2007.
 The name reflects the ways in which her hands play a major role in her creative process, whether holding a pencil, hammer, torch or, ultimately, Lauren’s finished work.
 In a way, creating and dexterity go “hand in hand.”

 After taking her first metalsmithing class as a teen, Lauren knew this was a passion she wanted to pursue.
 This led her to the Massachusetts College of Art and Design where she earned her BFA.